lez/git-remote-nostr/README.md

 Design
 ------

-To read about the design of git-remote-nostr, see `DESIGN.rst` file.
+To read about the design of git-remote-blossom, see `DESIGN.rst` file.
 This could be especially useful if you're thinking about contributing to the project.